LabhouseMobile/audio_app_landing/public/markdown/privacy.md

 **7. Data Privacy Framework Principles**

 Labhouse complies with the EU-U.S. Data Privacy Framework  (EU-U.S. DPF), the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. Data Privacy Framework (“Swiss-U.S. DPF”) as set forth by the U.S. Department of Commerce.
-Otter.ai has certified to the U.S. Department of Commerce that it adheres to the EU-U.S. DPF Principles with respect to the processing of personal data received from the European Union in reliance on the EU-U.S. DPF and from the United Kingdom (and Gibraltar) in reliance on the UK Extension to the EU-U.S. DPF.
-Otter.ai has certified to the U.S. Department of Commerce that it adheres to the Swiss-U.S. DPF Principles with respect to the processing of personal data received from Switzerland in reliance on the Swiss-U.S. DPF.
+Summary AI has certified to the U.S. Department of Commerce that it adheres to the EU-U.S. DPF Principles with respect to the processing of personal data received from the European Union in reliance on the EU-U.S. DPF and from the United Kingdom (and Gibraltar) in reliance on the UK Extension to the EU-U.S. DPF.
+Summary AI has certified to the U.S. Department of Commerce that it adheres to the Swiss-U.S. DPF Principles with respect to the processing of personal data received from Switzerland in reliance on the Swiss-U.S. DPF.
 If there is any conflict between the terms in this privacy policy and the EU-U.S. DPF Principles and/or the Swiss-U.S. DPF  Principles, the Principles shall govern.
 To learn more about the Data Privacy Framework  program, and to view our certification, please visit https://www.dataprivacyframework.gov/.

-For more information on how we comply with the DPF Principles, please see **APPENDIX: Otter.ai Data Privacy Framework Principles Notice**.
+For more information on how we comply with the DPF Principles, please see **APPENDIX: Summary AI Data Privacy Framework Principles Notice**.

 ### **8. CHILDREN**